BasPieren/web-design-1819/README.md

 * The `input type=""` for the number of people should be a number instead of text.
 This way Larissa would not have to type the numbers manually but can use the arrow keys to choose the number of people.

-* There should be some closing words when finishing filling in the booking `form`.
+* There should be some closing words when the user is finished filling in the booking `form` so that the `form` doesn't end abruptly.

-* I should close the prototype with all the choices that and combine them into a single story that acts as an overview and as a way to describe the vacation.
+* I should close the prototype with all the choices that the user made and combine them into a single story that acts as an overview and as a way to describe the vacation to the user.

 ![Photo fourth test](https://i.imgur.com/eICxUwv.jpg)
 > Testing the resit prototype